Durango Bill’s

 drainage systems will develop to carry excess rainfall back to the

-that in the past the river was at the same elevation as the current
+imagine that in the past the river was at the same elevation as

-elevation.
+river at this elevation.
 In fact an easier process is at work.
-Quite frequently the

-lower surrounding terrain is a reasonable approximation of the
+Quite frequently the lower surrounding terrain is a reasonable

-ancestral elevation of the river.
-After the river established its
+approximation of the ancestral elevation of the river.
+After the

 Superimposition

-mountain ranges is superimposition.
-Here, the mountain range was in
+through mountain ranges is superimposition.
+Here, the mountain

-place first.
-Over many millions of years erosion will erode a mountain
+range was in place first.
+Over many millions of years erosion will

 Subsequently, if there is a general uplift of all the

-develop, erosion will set in.
-The newer, softer sediments that helped
+should develop, erosion will set in.
+The newer, softer sediments

-bury the stubs of the old mountain range will be easily eroded away.
+that helped bury the stubs of the old mountain range will be

-can read about its history at “Canyon of Lodore,
+superimposition.
+You can read about its history at “Canyon of

 http://www.durangobill.com/Lodore.html

-where examples of these processes can be seen.
-Some are low elevations
+world where examples of these processes can be seen.
+Some are low

-that tend to be overlooked.
-Others are in areas where you would think
+elevations that tend to be overlooked.
+Others are in areas where

-it would be impossible for a river system to cut through a high
+you would think it would be impossible for a river system to cut

 Ancestral Rivers in the Eastern United States